MicrosoftDocs/architecture-center/docs/example-scenario/oracle-migrate/oracle-migration-lift-shift.md

 # Oracle database migration - Lift and Shift

-Azure supports the deployment of licensed Oracle database images with a "bring your own license" model.
+Azure provides Oracle database images with a "bring your own license" model.
 If you're properly licensed to use Oracle software, you're allowed to migrate Oracle databases to Azure Virtual Machines (VMs).

 See [Oracle and Microsoft Strategic Partnership FAQ](https://www.oracle.com/cloud/azure-interconnect-faq.html) to figure out if Oracle certifies and supports your Oracle database on Azure.